Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

-A molecular FCB was first observed by \textcite{Burzuri2014} in a Fe$_4$ complex.
-The d$I$/d$V$ map as a function of the gate and source-drain voltages showed a conductance gap close to zero source-drain bias.
-The gate voltage was used to tune the system to an electronic level crossing where one expects resonant transport and high conductance.
-Instead, the current was seen to be suppressed and the regular level crossing appeared split and shifted to finite bias.
-The vibrational origin of the current suppression is impressively supported by (i) the presence of equally-spaced ($\hbar\omega_0$) inelastic thresholds in the d$I$/d$V$ map and (ii) the temperature dependence of the Franck-Condon suppressed current.

 The FCB has some remarkable consequences for the charge-carrier dynamics \cite{Koch2006}.
 Above a threshold bias of a few times $\hbar\omega_0$ the electron current is accompanied by excitations and de-excitations of vibrons.
-The latter have their fingerprint in unusual temporal fluctuations of the current, {\it i.e.}, in the current noise.
-The current fluctuations resemble a bistable (telegraph) behavior, where the current is switching between an `on' and an `off' phase.
-In the off phase, the molecule is in the vibronic ground-state, so the current is low.
-A sudden excitation of a vibron ({\it e.g.}, $n=1$) increases the current, and increases the probability of reaching even higher $n$ exponentially (see Eq.~\ref{eq:fcb}).
-The rapid sequence of tunneling events that allows to reach $n_\text{max}$, lifting the current blockade completely, led Koch and coworkers to use the term `avalanche transport.'
-The excited vibronic states can decay to the ground-state via vibrational or current-induced relaxation, leaving the molecule in the off phase again.
+The latter have their fingerprint in unusual temporal fluctuations of the current, {\it i.e.}, in the current noise (`avalanche transport').
+For an extended analysis of noise and avalanches see \textcite{Schinabeck2014}.

 The bistable behavior of the current in the FCB was recently observed in an experiment by \textcite{Lau2015} for a functionalized C$_{60}$ molecule coupled to graphene electrodes.
 The waiting times of the on and off phases were of the order of $10^{-1}$ s, extremely long for molecular vibration processes.
 The FCB with avalanche transport was also manifested by giant enhancement of noise above the regular shot noise level ($10^2-10^4$) in accord with the theoretical prediction \cite{Koch2005}.